mxaddict/www.codedmaster.com/_posts/2017-09-23-monetizing-websites-without-advertisements.md

 title: Monetizing Websites without having to use annoying advertisements!
 ---

-Have you ever wanted to make a personal website or even a business website that would not require the end user to be anoyed by adverts?
+Have you ever wanted to make a personal website or even a business website that would not require the end user to be annoyed by adverts?
 If you have, then today is your day!

 And doing it is as simple as 3 steps.